Police in Britain arrest former ambassador Mandelson in probe into Epstein ties

 His arrest came four days after Andrew Mountbatten-Windsor, the former Prince Andrew, was arrested in a separate case on suspicion of a similar offense related to his friendship with Epstein.
 Andrew was released after 11 hours in custody while the police investigation continues.

-Mandelson served in senior government roles under previous Labour governments and was U.K. ambassador to Washington until Prime Minister Keir Starmer fired him in September over his ties to Epstein.
+The files released in January contained more explosive revelations about Mandelson's ties to Epstein, whom he once called “my best pal.”

-The Epstein files suggest that Mandelson passed on sensitive — and potentially market-moving — government information to Epstein in 2009, when Mandelson was a member of the then-government.
+Messages suggest that Mandelson passed on sensitive — and potentially market-moving — government information to Epstein in 2009, when Mandelson was a senior minister in the British government.
 That includes an internal government report discussing ways the U.K. could raise money after the 2008 global financial crisis, including by selling off government assets.
 Mandelson also appears to have told Epstein he would lobby other members of the government to reduce a tax on bankers’ bonuses.

 British police launched a criminal probe earlier this month and searched Mandelson’s two houses in London and western England.

-The decision to appoint Mandelson nearly cost Starmer his job as questions swirled around his judgment in someone who has flirted with controversy during a decades-long political career.
+The decision to appoint Mandelson nearly cost Starmer his job earlier this month, as questions swirled around his judgment about someone who has flirted with controversy during a decades-long political career.

 Mandelson has been a major, if contentious, figure in the center-left Labour Party for decades.
 He is a skilled — critics say ruthless — political operator whose mastery of political intrigue earned him the nickname “Prince of Darkness.”